jahaltom/mtDNA-Pre-term-birth-association-/Exploratory Data Analysis/README.md

-Takes in Metadata.Final.tsv, defines continuous and categorical columns, one-hot encodes the categorical columns (1st is not dropped), computes Pearson correlation, outputs a heatmap (CorrAll.png).
+Takes in Metadata.Final.tsv, defines continuous and categorical columns, MainHap and FUEL_FOR_COOK are one-hot encoded and the 1st is not dropped, computes Pearson correlation, outputs a heatmap (CorrAll.png).